Studying in Kuala Lumpur, Malaysia

 A free word for any student considering going abroad

-If you had a chance you should take it.
+If you have the chance, you should take it.